Todd Gibbons

 I worked with the folks at Entangled.org to build a new version of their upcoming experimental consciousness app.
 Entangled is following in the footsteps of an exciting series of experiments conducted by a group of Princeton scientists at the PEAR lab.

-They found that their test subjects could affect the outcome of physical random number generators using only their minds, enough to constitute statistically significant results.
-The Entangled app aims to put this type of phenomenon in everyone’s hands.
-While the app has not yet been released, I helped them take their project to the next level.
+They found that their test subjects could affect the outcome of physical random number generators using their minds, with enough successes enough to constitute statistically significant results.
+The Entangled app aims to put this type of phenomenon in everyone’s hands on a global scale.

 This included building a next-gen version of their data mapping iPhone app, based on wireframes.
-I was the sole developer and built it entirely using Swift, MapKit, SwiftStats and an Alamofire-based Networking API that I designed using OpenAPI.
-I also provided architectural consulting, including specification of a scalable data warehousing solution along with extensive documentation.
+I was the sole developer and built it entirely using Swift, MapKit, SwiftStats and an Alamofire-based Networking API that I designed with OpenAPI.
+I also provided architectural consulting, including a specification for a scalable data warehousing solution.

 MiLB

-When I joined the effort, the app had recently been rewritten from scratch on both platforms, and was suffering from a lack of customer satisfaction.
+When I joined the effort, the app was suffering from a lack of customer satisfaction.
 Part of my job was to respond to this by gradually re-introducing features from the previous version of the app, to improve the user experience.
 We were successful in garnering a number of positive customer reviews as a result of these efforts.

 Century Light